Cincinnati Symphony Orchestra: Recent history

 In 2010, the Orchestra launched its own record label, Cincinnati Symphony Orchestra Media.
 The inaugural album on the new label, "American Portraits," was released internationally in January 2011.
 In November 2011, it became the first orchestra in the world to establish a tweeting zone at its concerts.

 In March 2011, Louis Langrée first guest-conducted the orchestra.
 Based on this appearance, in April 2012, the orchestra named Langrée as its 13th music director, effective as of the 2013–2014 season, with an initial contract of four years.
 He took the title of music director-designate with immediate effect.
 In March 2015, the orchestra announced the extension of Langrée's contract as music director through the 2019–2020 season.
 In February 2017, the orchestra further extended his contract through the 2021–2022 season.
 In January 2020, the orchestra announced the newest extension of Langrée's contract, through the 2023–2024 season.
-In June 2021, the orchestra announced that Langrée is to conclude his tenure as its music director at the close of the 2023–2024 season.
+In June 2021, the orchestra announced that Langrée would conclude his tenure as its music director at the close of the 2023–2024 season.

+In 2015, Cristian Măcelaru first guest-conducted the orchestra in a Cincinnati Opera production of Il Trovatore.
+He returned for his subscription concert debut with the orchestra in January 2016.

+In April 2024, the orchestra announced the appointment of conductor Mӑcelaru as its next music director, with him scheduled to hold the title of music director-designate in the 2024-2025 season, and subsequently scheduled to become music director in the 2025-2026 season, with an initial contract through the 2028-2029 season.